EliteSushi/TCCM_Thesis/README.md

 # Computational Exploration of Non-Valence Anions from Biological Quinones (TCCM MSc Thesis 2025)

-Welcome to the repository for my MSc TCCM thesis!
-This repository contains all the files and resources related to my research on the computational exploration of non-valence anions from biological quinones.
+This repository hosts the complete set of files and resources associated with my MSc thesis in Theoretical Chemistry and Computational Modelling.
+The research focuses on the computational study of non-valence anions derived from biological quinones, exploring their properties and implications in electron transfer processes.

 ---